adamfoneil/CoreNotify/README.md

 dotnet add package CoreNotify.MailerSend
 ```
 4. Add your API key from step 2 to your configuration.
 There are a number of ways to do this.
 See example in [DemoApp appsettings](https://github.com/adamfoneil/CoreNotify/blob/master/DemoApp/appsettings.json#L2)
-5. Replace the `IdentityNoOpEmailSender` in your app with `CoreNotifyEmailSender` using the `AddCoreNotify` extension method.
+5. Replace the `IdentityNoOpEmailSender` in your app with `CoreNotifyEmailSender` using the [AddCoreNotify](https://github.com/adamfoneil/CoreNotify/blob/master/CoreNotify.MailerSend/Extensions/ServiceCollectionExtensions.cs#L11) extension method.
 See [demo](https://github.com/adamfoneil/CoreNotify/blob/master/DemoApp/Program.cs#L33)

+Note that you can also use extension method [AddCoreNotifyGenericEmailSender](https://github.com/adamfoneil/CoreNotify/blob/master/CoreNotify.MailerSend/Extensions/ServiceCollectionExtensions.cs#L20) if you already have a MailerSend API key.
+This bypasses the CoreNotify dependency, and lets you customize the email content by supplying your own [EmailSenderContent](https://github.com/adamfoneil/CoreNotify/blob/master/CoreNotify.MailerSend/EmailSenderContent.cs) class.

 Note that the API key in the demo app no longer works (or may work intermittently between recycles), but I'm showing an example of how you can configure this in your own apps.